 Investing in publicly traded export-oriented companies? — IWDA + EMIM

-A recent study by Bae et al. (2019) Suggests an alternative way of investing in Emerging Markets: invest in developed-market stocks that do a lot of business there.
-They even made their own index to mimic this.
+A recent study by Bae et al. (2019) Suggests an alternative way of investing in Emerging Markets: Investing in developed-market stocks that do a lot of business there.
+They even made their index to mimic this.
 However, due to the inherent risk involved with EM, their risk-adjusted return is horrible. the main problem with this idea is execution.
-To execute this strategy you’d have to do a lot of manual work as it’s not poured into a fund or tracker (yet?).
+To execute this strategy, you’d have to do a lot of manual work as it’s not poured into a fund or tracker (yet?).

 In 2019, for example, the U.S. shares in the MSCI ACWI Index were 54%, with a total U.S. share of 24% of global GDP, while Chinese companies only held shares of 3.7% in this index.
 Although the Chinese economy accounts for approximately 15% of the global GDP.
-It is quite clear that American companies are overemphasized and Chinese companies are even more under-represented.
+It is quite clear that American companies are overemphasized, and Chinese companies are even more under-represented.
 However, this circumstance will fade.
 Experts assume that Chinese corporations will hold larger shares in such indices in the future.
-The increasing economic growth and the growing importance of China in the world are contributing significantly to this.
-By investing in emerging markets, such as the Chinese ones, can also promise in the long term here (Ralston & Mee, 2019).
+The increasing economic growth and China’s growing importance in the world are contributing significantly to this.
+Investing in emerging markets, such as the Chinese ones, can also promise in the long term (Ralston & Mee, 2019).

 Many investors combine MSCI Emerging Markets ETF with iShares Core MSCI World UCITS ETF USD, which favors companies from Developed Markets and thus combines the best of both worlds, Developed and Emerging Markets.

-If you still wish to invest in Emerging Markets, I’d regard this ETF as particularly interesting.
-Some of the most promising tech companies from the United States have their shares in this one.
+If you still wish to invest in Emerging Markets, I’d consider this ETF particularly interesting.
+Some of the most promising tech companies from the United States have their shares in this.

-An alternative without any hassle is VWCE (Vanguard FTSE All-World UCITS ETF USD Accumulation (EUR)).
-This tracker follows the market-capitalisation weighted FTSE All-World Index enabling you to invest in EM in a diversified and straight-forward way.
+An alternative without hassle is VWCE (Vanguard FTSE All-World UCITS ETF USD Accumulation (EUR)).
+This tracker follows the market-capitalization weighted FTSE All-World Index enabling you to invest in EM in a diversified and straightforward way.

 - Cubeddu, M. L., Culiuc, M. A., Fayad, M. G., Gao, Y., Kochhar, M. K., Kyobe, A., Oner, C., Perrelli, M. R., Sanya, S., Tsounta, E., & Zhang, Z. (2014).
 Emerging markets in transition: Growth prospects and challenges.
 International Monetary Fund. http://dx.doi.org/10.5089/9781498327664.006